Mongol Empire: Silk Road

+The Mongol unification in 1206 and subsequent peace in the region allowed for trade routes to form through the Mongol Empire.
 The Mongols had a history of supporting merchants and trade.
 Genghis Khan had encouraged foreign merchants early in his career, even before uniting the Mongols.
 Merchants provided information about neighboring cultures, served as diplomats and official traders for the Mongols, and were essential for many goods, since the Mongols produced little of their own.

 Mongol government and elites provided capital for merchants and sent them far afield, in an ortoq (merchant partner) arrangement.
 In Mongol times, the contractual features of a Mongol-ortoq partnership closely resembled that of qirad and commenda arrangements, however, Mongol investors were not constrained using uncoined precious metals and tradable goods for partnership investments and primarily financed money-lending and trade activities.
-Moreover, Mongol elites formed trade partnerships with merchants from Italian cities, including Marco Polo’s family.
+Moreover, Mongol elites formed trade partnerships with merchants from Italian cities, including Marco Polo's family.
 As the empire grew, any merchants or ambassadors with proper documentation and authorization received protection and sanctuary as they traveled through Mongol realms.
 Well-traveled and relatively well-maintained roads linked lands from the Mediterranean basin to China, greatly increasing overland trade and resulting in some dramatic stories of those who travelled through what would become known as the Silk Road.

 Western explorer Marco Polo traveled east along the Silk Road, and the Chinese Mongol monk Rabban Bar Sauma made a comparably epic journey along the route, venturing from his home of Khanbaliq (Beijing) as far as Europe.
 European missionaries, such as William of Rubruck, also traveled to the Mongol court to convert believers to their cause, or went as papal envoys to correspond with Mongol rulers in an attempt to secure a Franco-Mongol alliance.
 It was rare, however, for anyone to journey the full length of Silk Road.
 Instead, merchants moved products like a bucket brigade, goods being traded from one middleman to another, moving from China all the way to the West; the goods moved over such long distances fetched extravagant prices.